ycpcs/cs320-spring2016/assign/assign01.md

 Have one team member create a  folder in Google Docs named "CS320-TeamProject-www-xxx-yyy-zzz", replacing "www-xxx-yyy-zzz" with the last names of the members of your project team.

 Then create your Project Proposal in that folder, also using Google Docs.
-Share the folder and its contents with all team members and with me.
+Share the folder with all team members and with me.

 This folder will be your means of submission for all non-programming-related team assignments.